allison-godfrey/allison-godfrey.github.io/_posts/2020-03-30-what-you-dont-know.md

 <!-- ![](/images/equity.png) -->

-When I was growing up, I never felt like I was different from my male classmates.
+Growing up, I never felt like I was different from my male classmates.
 I never felt less than.
 And I never felt like anyone was treating me as if I were less than.

 But it’s not always about how I felt on the path I was on.
 Sometimes it’s about the paths that were implicitly blocked from my view.